 On the recommendation of my friend Joe, I’d booked for dinner at The Ubiquitous Chip in Ashton Lane.
 The Ashton Lane area in the heart of Glasgow’s West End is undeniably cool – lots of bars and restaurants and The Ubiquitous Chip is clearly one of the stand-outs.
 The large light-filled courtyard was the perfect place to enjoy a leisurely dinner of excellent seafood.

-For the gay, lesbian, bi or trans traveller, there’s a busy bar and club scene that caters to pretty much all tastes - from Bears in the West at Revolver in the city centre; to Bitter Glitter at Bennets in nearby Glassford Street; or Sugar Rush at FHQ in John Street.
+For the gay traveller, there’s a busy bar and club scene that caters to pretty much all tastes – from Bears in the West at Revolver in the city centre; to Bitter Glitter at Bennets in nearby Glassford Street; or Sugar Rush at FHQ in John Street.

 Another area of Glasgow worth investigating is the Merchant City – a quarter that came to prominence in the late 18th century as the location for the warehouses and residences of the wealthy shipping magnates.

 Having fallen into disrepair in the 1960s, the area is undergoing a regeneration and now offers great shopping, cafes and restaurants amidst the grand Victorian buildings.
-I grabbed a quick lunch at Berits & Brown cafe, opting for a tasty black pudding salad as it seemed an appropriately Glaswegian dish and preferable to the more well known delicacy of a deep-fried Mars Bar.
-(For the non British readers, black pudding is a type of blood sausage.)
+I grabbed a quick lunch at Berits & Brown cafe, opting for a tasty black pudding (blood pudding) salad as it seemed an appropriately Glaswegian dish and preferable to the more well known delicacy of a deep-fried Mars Bar.

 Shopping in Glasgow is also surprisingly good – all the main chains, some big name designers and a few quirky options to make it interesting.
 I found it difficult to resist a number of bargains while mooching around the stylish Princess Square complex, and ended up kicking back on their roof terrace enjoying a steak and a glass of red wine at the Restaurant Bar & Grill perched beneath the building’s giant greenhouse-style atrium.